 Salt melts snow and ice.
 If the resulting water is not cleared or allowed to drain, it can re-freeze and make the sidewalk even more slippery, which could expose the building owner to a lawsuit.

 Similarly, property owners need to beware of water that may drip from the building onto the sidewalk.
 During cold weather, this water can form ice, which must be removed.

 For more information, visit the City of New York’s online resources.
+You may also want to check out our Building Owners Guide to New York City Snow removal.
 For insurance-related questions, please call us at 877-576-5200 or leave a comment below.
 We’re happy to help.